Creating change in the kitchen and at home by reconnecting people with food so they can better nourish themselves and their families.

 About Maple + Marigold

-Maple and Marigold started back in 2017 as a love letter.
-Maple represents Canada, my current home in Toronto and our lives today, and marigold, refers to India, the colourful land of my youth and the traditions I learned in my childhood.
+Maple and Marigold started back in 2016 as a love letter.
+Maple represents Canada, my current home in Toronto and our lives today.
+Marigold refers to India, the colourful land of my youth and the traditions I learned in my childhood.

 Today, I welcome you to join me on my journey as I explore life with big flavours and bright colours.
-I share Canada-grown foods and culture, and how sustainable living can be real, abundant and everyday.
+Here I share Canada-grown foods and culture with my very own Indian flair.
+I also share how abundant, enjoyable living can be real, sustainable and everyday.

 Through all my creative and culinary exploits, I’ve perfected how to do dinner in 22 minutes because when my kids were little that’s how long it took them to watch one episode of Dora.
 Vamonos!

 I love whole, real foods but I also love shortcuts that allow me to spend my time outdoors on adventures with my kiddos.
-I’d rather be walking through my neighbourhood with a hot cuppa coffee in my reusable mug than standing at my kitchen counter.
+I’d rather be out walking in my backyard or through my neighbourhood with a hot cuppa in my reusable mug than standing at my kitchen counter.

 You’ll learn quickly that I waste very little in my kitchen.
-58% of the food grown and produced in Canada is thrown away, most of it is avoidable.
-So I experiment with ways to reduce our waste.
-And when my kiddos love what I make with broccoli stems and other vegetable ends, I know my small step made a difference.
+58% of the food grown and produced in Canada is thrown away, so I try very hard not to add to that scary statistic.
+That means I look for ways to reduce our food waste and often share those experiments with you.
+And when my kiddos eat what I make with broccoli stems and carrot tops and unpeeled potatoes, I know my small step made a big difference.

-I’m on a mission to help families like mine reduce their food waste, and build an abundant and sustainable lifestyle – no matter where you live.
+I’m on a mission to help families like mine cook more at home, reduce what they throw and build an abundant, sustainable and enjoyable lifestyle.

 About Our Founder, Puneeta

-Puneeta has been featured as an expert on sustainable living, traditional Indian food with a Canadian twist, and Indian culture and celebrations by outlets such as CBC, CHCH TV and Global News.
+Puneeta has been featured as an expert on sustainable living, traditional Indian food with a Canadian twist, and Indian culture and celebrations by a number of national and international media platforms such as CBC Life, CHCH TV, The Social on CTV, Global News, Martha Stewart and CBC Radio.

 Puneeta is also leading a grassroots initiative called Nourish by Numbers dedicated to educating people and engaging conversations around sustainability.

-She holds a Masters Degree in Tourism and Marketing.
+She holds a Masters Degree in Tourism and Marketing from India.

-Puneeta loves using turmeric for its anti-inflammatory properties and so the most unexpected dish (golden mashed potatoes, anyone?) will be the signature yellow colour.
+Puneeta loves using turmeric for its anti-inflammatory properties and so the most unexpected dish on her table (golden mashed potatoes, anyone?) may be the signature yellow colour.

 She never leaves home without her reusable coffee cup.
 She has one stashed away in her purse and the car.
 There’s even a foldable one that her kids gave her for Mother’s Day last year that’s hiding out in her laptop bag.

-Puneeta loves walking outdoors and exploring the diverse neighbourhoods of Toronto, but there was a time when she dreamt of being a white water rafting guide because she ran rapids so often.
+Puneeta loves walking outdoors and exploring the diverse neighbourhoods of Toronto, but there was a time when she lived on the rapids and dreamed of being a white water rafting guide.

 What I am writing about